-A native of sunny Florida, Shalva is majoring in English and Judaic Studies.
-She interned at Dunow, Carlson and Lerner Literary Agency this summer and is editor of the news section of the Observer this year.
-When not buried under a mountain of books in her favorite corner of the library, Shalva bakes pies, reads The Wall Street Journal, and Skypes her siblings.
-As a lover of all things literary, Shalva can’t wait to explore the writing process with the incredibly talented women of Stern College.
+A native of sunny Florida, Shalva Ginsparg is majoring in English and Judaic Studies.
+As part of a political journalism internship in Washington D.C. this past summer, she covered political news stories for RedAlertPolitics and relished her commute on the Metro, the subway's straight-laced, clean-shaven older brother.
+When not buried under a mountain of books in her favorite corner of the library, Shalva bakes pies, reads the Wall Street Journal, and Skypes her siblings.
+She also serves as the news editor of the Observer.
+As a lover of all things literary, Shalva can’t wait to explore the writing process with the awesomely talented women of Stern College.
+This is her second year as a tutor in the Beren Writing Center.

 Hailing all the way from Teaneck, NJ, Elana is majoring in English Literature and minoring in History at Stern.
 In accordance with her passion towards the liberal arts, Elana sincerely loves to read everything from British literature to People Magazine.
-When Elana takes a break from her academic life, she can usually be found blocking shots on goal and pretending to be tough as the goalie for Stern's soccer team.
-On an average day, Elana is usually milling around the Stern caf with an iced coffee, busy writing for the Observer, and helping out with the Israel club.
-She is thrilled to be a part of the Beren Writing Center staff, and hopes to help you succeed and sharpen your writing skills.
+Elana is currently the Editor-in-Chief of Yeshiva University's Observer student newspaper and an editorial intern for The Jewish Week.
+She is thrilled to be a part of the Beren Writing Center staff for another year, and hopes to help you succeed and sharpen your writing skills.
 Elana is looking forward to utilizing her love of writing to help you master the writing process!

 Emily Long Olsen

-Emily is the BWC's English as a Second Language (ESL) Tutor.
-Emily worked with ESL students abroad in Japan and South Korea as well as here in New York City.
-Emily is currently in pursuit of a Ph.D. in Linguistics at the CUNY Graduate Center, focusing mainly on Phonology.
-She also teaches Linguistics at Queens College and works for the Endangered Language Alliance, an organization here in New York City that works to document, revitalize and empower threatened languages.
+Emily Long Olsen is the BWC’s English as a Second Language (ESL) Tutor.
+She is a Ph.D. student in Linguistics at the CUNY Graduate Center, and received her BA in English Writing and Anthropology from the University of Pittsburgh.
+Emily also works in the Writing Center at Baruch College ESL Writing Consultant and teaches Linguistics classes at Queens College.
+As an English language instructor, Emily has worked with students of many different language backgrounds and all age groups, both domestically and abroad.
+In linguistics, her research focuses on sound patterns, particularly those in the Austro-Asiatic language family of Southeast Asia.
 Emily loves to travel, but when home in New York, spends free time cooking, doing yoga, seeking out new ethnic food restaurants, drinking coffee, and watching embarrassing TV.
-She considers herself lucky to spend her time working with the interesting and intelligent international women here at Stern.
+She considers herself lucky to spend time working with the interesting and intelligent international women here at Stern.

-Maddie is a junior majoring in Political Science and minoring in Biology.
-She is a strong advocate for social justice and challenges herself to branch out and understand the world from the viewpoint of others.
-When she’s not studying Organic Chemistry, Maddie enjoys reading her hometown newspaper (The Memphis Commercial Appeal), discussing neoclassical art, and watching semiprofessional women’s ice hockey.
-She is looking forward to bringing her diverse skills, humor, and love of writing to the Beren Writing Center.
+Maddie (Tavin) Zimilover is a senior majoring in Political Science and minoring in Biology.
+When she’s not studying Biochemistry, she enjoys reading her hometown newspaper (The Memphis Commercial Appeal), discussing neoclassical art, and watching semiprofessional women’s ice hockey.
+Maddie is looking forward to bringing her diverse skills, humor, and love of writing to the Beren Writing Center.

 500 West 185th Street